 It seems likely to me that this contributes to nine times more women than men suffering from TMJ disorders, since women have more pelvic floor issues than men.

 Other ways these two areas resonate:

 - The sacrum also crosses the midline and has two joints on either side, the sacroiliac joints.

 - The pelvic floor and the floor of the mouth are similar in structure, as seen in the images above.
 The pelvic floor and the floor of the mouth are both horizontal tissues in the body, which consists primarily of vertical tissues.
 The places where vertical and horizontal tissues meet are more subject to holding tensions.

 - Fascia, which surrounds and permeates muscles, connects the pelvis and jaw.
 Restrictions in the fascia affect alignment.

 - Many people clench their jaws when stressed and may also tighten their anal sphincters.

-- At about day 15 in embryological development, two depressions form: one develops into the mouth and the other that develops into the urinary/digestive/reproductive openings — the openings of the digestive canal.
+- At about day 15 in embryological development, two depressions form: one develops into the mouth and the other develops into the openings at the other end of the digestive canal.